kcortes133/Assignment_3/README.md

 # Statistical Significance of Genetic Functional Networks Using Edge Density

+## Goal
+Compute the statistical significance of a population of subnetworks from a set of FA loci compared to the STRING database.

+## Description
 Input is two tab-delimited files named 'Input.gmt' and 'STRING.txt'.
 Input.gmt is a tab-delimited file formatted as Broad Institute’s Gene Matrix Transformed (GMT).
 STRING.txt is a version of the STRING database of known and predicted protein-protein interactions.